OfferFlowApp/offerflow-app/README.md

     npm install
     ```
 3.  **Configure Environment Variables:**
-    - Follow the "Final Steps to Go Live" guide above to create your `.env.local` file and populate it with your keys.
+    - Follow the "Final Steps to Go Live" guide above to create and populate your `.env.local` file with your keys.
 4.  **Run the development server:**
     ```bash
     npm run dev